simon-benigeri/simon-benigeri/README.md

 - [Learning about transformers](https://github.com/simon-benigeri/learning-about-transformers) is a project where I implement a transformer architecture for myself.
 Much of the research I read leverages transformer based architectures.
 - [Improving financial trading decisions with deep RL and transfer learning](https://github.com/lukesalamone/deep-q-trading-agent) is a project where my colleagues and I implement a Deep Q learning agent to trade stocks.
 We "made profit" on past data but don't use this agent for your own investments.
 - [LSTM language model](https://github.com/simon-benigeri/lstm-language-model) is a project where my colleagues and I learned to train a language model with LSTM.
 We train on Wikitext-2 and a corpus we created from downloading NY Times covid-19 related articles
+- [Low Precision Machine Learning](https://github.com/simon-benigeri/low_precision_ml).
+I set up a code base to run experiments that measure error due to training ML algorithms in low precision floating point representations.
+I also simululate stochastic rounding to see if it helps.
+The current repo uses a very simple model and toy datasets, but the code base can serve as boilerplate code to run these experiments on more interesting problems.

 ### Technologies I'm familiar with 🔬